ops-center/searchlight/docs/reference/searchlight/searchlight_run.md

 ### Options

 ```
-      --address string                Address to listen on for web interface and telemetry. (default ":56790")
       --analytics                   Send analytical event to Google Analytics (default true)
+      --api.address string          The address of the Searchlight API Server (default ":8080")
       --config-dir string           Path to directory containing icinga2 config.
-This should be an emptyDir inside Kubernetes.
+This should be an emptyDir inside Kubernetes. (default "/srv")
+      --config-secret-name string   Name of Kubernetes secret used to pass icinga credentials. (default "searchlight-operator")
   -h, --help                        help for run
       --kubeconfig string           Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string               The address of the Kubernetes API server (overrides any value in kubeconfig)
-      --notifier-secret-name string   Name of Kubernetes secret used to pass notifier credentials. (default "searchlight-operator")
+      --web.address string          Address to listen on for web interface and telemetry. (default ":56790")
 ```

 ### Options inherited from parent commands